How many private renters are there in Croydon?

 Who else should I talk to about making private renting fairer in Croydon?

-Cabinet Member for Homes, Regeneration and Planning
+Cabinet Member for Health and Adult Social Care

 Councillor Lynne Hale